With homebuyers facing a red-hot housing market, they need all the help they can get.

 On average, Canadians save thousands of dollars per year by comparing rates with us.

 Compare rates from Canada's top banks and brokers

 To start, you’ll want to do a mortgage rates comparison for Vancouver.
-With a little help from LowestRates.ca, you can quickly compare those rates from more than 30 brokers and banks.
+With a little help from LowestRates.ca, you can quickly compare mortgage rates from 75+ Canadian banks and brokers.
 It’s a free, no-obligation service.
-Just tell us what you want to do—buy, refinance, or renew—and how much you want to borrow.
+Just tell us what you want to do — buy, refinance, or renew — and how much you want to borrow.
 LowestRates.ca will show you the lowest Vancouver mortgage rates you might qualify for and connect you with the right broker in your area.